yuusamaa/chicago-airbnb-crime-analysis/README.md

 The residual map shows that the model accurately predicts crime rates for the vast majority of the city (indicated by the neutral yellow tones).
 However, there is a massive positive residual anomaly (dark red) in the city's eastern central core (likely the Downtown/Loop area).
 The model significantly under-predicted crime here because socioeconomic factors (like residential poverty) fail to account for crimes driven by high commercial activity and tourist density in the city center.

 ![Residuals Map](./outputs/residuals_map.png)

+## 📊 Model Statistics & Console Output
+The terminal outputs during the model execution clearly show the superiority of the spatial approach.
+The GWR model significantly outperformed the global model, increasing the explanatory power ($R^2$) from **0.278 to 0.441**.

 ```text
 Global Regression Results